Running our church

 Church Stewards

-Their main functions are to ensure the smooth running of the church and to support the minister.
+The steward's main functions are to ensure the smooth running of the church and to support the ministers.
 They keep in touch with the congregation, hearing their thoughts on services, events and procedures, and passing on ideas and anxieties to the appropriate quarters.
-They often hear about pastoral concerns and then link up with pastoral visitors or the minister.
+They often hear about pastoral concerns and then link up with pastoral visitors or one of the ministers.

-Three stewards are on duty at each service; they welcome visiting preachers, ensuring that they, and all participants in the service, have all the information they need.
-Before the service one steward says a prayer with the preacher in the vestry, in preparation for the service, and the other two welcome the congregation and any visitors.
+Two stewards are on duty at each service; they welcome visiting preachers, ensuring that they, and all participants in the service, have all the information they need.
+Before the service one steward says a prayer with the preacher in the vestry, in preparation for the service, and the other steward keeps an eye on any church duties that need to be filled.
+There are greeters at both the evening and morning services who welcome the congregation and any visitors.

 Stewards are represented on all other committees, so that there is good communication between different groups and they also encourage groups in special events, such as ecumenical services, social events or fund-raising for the Elvet annual project.